Sintrastes/bli-prolog/README.md

 If you just want a list of the external (or build-in) predicates that are used, then use `-i external`.

+Note: To use the REPL, simply supply "repl" as the goalstring.

 How to install
 ==============